 OysihatfUzbek Derived from oy meaning "moon" and sihat meaning "health".

-Oyuuntamirm & fMongolian Derived from the Mongolian оюун (oyuun) meaning "wisdom, intelligence, cleverness" or "mind" in Mongolian and тамир (tamir) meaning "vigour, energy, health".
+Oyuuntamirm & fMongolian From Mongolian оюун (oyuun) meaning "wisdom, intellect" or "mind, spirit" in Mongolian and тамир (tamir) meaning "strength, vigour, energy, health".

 Revivalm & fEnglish Meaning, "return to consciousness; restore to health," from Middle French revivre, from Latin revivere "to live again," from re- "again" + vivere "to live."